Arya4930/UniCC/README.md

 ## Overview

 UniCC is a web app designed specifically for students of a Specific Uni.
-It provides a minimalist experience to help students access campus-related resources and tools.
+It provides a minimalist experience to help students access campus-related resources and tools. e.

 Captcha Solver code taken from [ViBoot-Enhanced](https://github.com/arshsaxena/ViBoot-Enhanced/blob/main/js/captcha/captchaparser.js)